GoCollege Guide to Student Grant Programs

 - Teacher Education Assistance for College and Higher Education (TEACH) is an education initiative that provides tuition assistance for individuals who agree to teach in specific schools upon graduation.
 Up to $4000 is awarded yearly to education students who commit to the program.
-Graduates who receive grant money from TEACH must teach for 4 years in an approved primary or secondary school that serves low-income students.
+Graduates who receive TEACH money must teach for 4 years in an approved primary or secondary school that serves low-income students.

 Institutional, State and Merit Based Grants

-Institutions of Higher Education (IHE) also provide grants.
-Such grants target the financial shortcomings that exist between what a student family is able to pay, and what the school actually costs.
-Some institutional grants are strictly need-based, while others are tied to academic performance.
+Institutions of Higher Education (IHE) also provide financial aid.
+These programs target the financial shortcomings that exist between what a family is able to pay, and what the school actually costs.
+Some institutional programs are strictly need-based, while others are tied to academic performance.

 “Merit Awards” are school contributions that reward academic achievement in a way that resembles giving scholarships.
-Merit grants from colleges are sometimes tied to financial need, but in many cases eligibility is open to all high-achievers, regardless of their ability to pay.
+Merit awards are sometimes tied to financial need, but in many cases eligibility is open to all high-achievers, regardless of their ability to pay.

 States initiate grant and scholarship programs of their own.
 When you submit your FAFSA and have your resulting SAR submitted to colleges within your state, you are automatically considered for some state grants.
 Others require separate applications, so consult with the financial aid office where you plan to attend school.
 College financial aid departments are best equipped to provide information about specific grant programs that might yield fruit for you.

 State grants are linked to need, achievement, and a host of other individual features that define eligibility.
 Specific program requirements can often be accessed through individual states’ issuing agencies.
-For example, the Wisconsin Higher Education Aids Board lists the following state sponsored grants:
+For example, the Wisconsin Higher Education Aids Board lists the following opportunities:

 - Wisconsin Higher Education Grant (WHEG) – Need based program for in-state tuition assistance.